 Day 10: Hoi An/Hue (Drive)

-Today we travel to Hue via Da Nang city and the Hai Van Pass (literally Pass of the Ocean Clouds), featuring spectacular scenery.
+Travel to Hue via Da Nang city and Hai Van Pass (literally Pass of the Ocean Clouds), featuring spectacular scenery.
 Hue was the capital of the old Nguyen dynasty and traditionally one of Vietnam's cultural, religious and educational centers.
-Upon arrival in Hue we check in to our hotel.
+Upon arrival in Hue, we check in to our hotel.
 In the afternoon, we explore structures of the Complex of Hue Monuments*, visiting the Imperial Citadel of Hue, where the kings of Vietnam’s last feudal dynasty ruled from 1802 to 1945.
-Here we get to admire the Flag Tower, the Nine Holy Cannons, the Ngo Mon Gate, the Thai Hoa Palace, the Nine Dynastic Urns and the Forbidden Purple City.
+Admire the Flag Tower, the Nine Holy Cannons, the Ngo Mon Gate, the Thai Hoa Palace, the Nine Dynastic Urns and the Forbidden Purple City.

 Overnight: Moonlight Hotel, Hue (2 nights) (B)